 It is recommended that GNG 1106 be taken in first or second year.

-For a complete list of complementary studies electives, consult the Faculty of Engineering's website.
+For a complete list of courses please refer to the list of complementary elective courses on the Faculty of Engineering website

 This course runs from September to April.